 All the google bashing aside, in their August 2019 blog post Google mentioned E-A-T (Expertise, Authoritativeness, and Trustworthiness).
 Now, the way you prove E-A-T in your content is by earning links from other authority websites, including a bio with credentials of your authors, regularly updating your content, and linking to other authoritative sources to support data or facts that are presented in your content.

 This is not new.
 Content marketers have always been focusing on the above-mentioned guidelines but by specifically calling it out on their blog post, there is a renewed focus and priority to E-A-T.

-Robots Take Over (Artificial Intelligence & Machine Learning)
+Robots take over (Artificial Intelligence & Machine Learning)

-If you regularly run ads on Google, Facebook, or on any other major ad platform, you’re familiar with automated bidding.
+If you regularly run ads on Google, Facebook marketing campaign, or on any other major ad platform, you’re familiar with automated bidding.
 Until recently, it wasn’t the most efficient way of advertising for advanced marketers.
 That changed drastically in 2019 with smart bidding.
 Third-party SaaS companies that help with bid automation and management, have till date helped a lot of beginners set and forget ads with little oversight.